-As President of the Women’s Symphony League of Austin, it is my privilege to celebrate our 65th year of supporting the Austin Symphony Orchestra and inspiring a love of music in the next generation.
-Our membership is diverse, comprised of women from different backgrounds united by a belief in the ASO as a valuable community asset and their educational programs as vital to the children of Central Texas.
-It is the power of that belief that has made the Women’s Symphony League a timeless, vibrant organization, integral to the vitality of music and education in our community.
+As President of the Women’s Symphony League of Austin, I am honored to celebrate our 66th year of supporting the Austin Symphony Orchestra and inspiring a love of music in the next generation.
+Our diverse membership unites to support the ASO, an Austin treasure providing dynamic educational programs vital to the children of Central Texas.

-While we celebrate the Jewel Ball, preparations are already underway for another fabulous edition of our nationally-recognized, award-winning Red Haute Valentine’s Party and Children’s Style Show, slated for February 11, 2017.
-Also, this fall we will be launching another dynamic year for the Austin Symphony Orchestra Youth Leadership Council, providing Austin-area high school students with the training and inspiration to become the civic and philanthropic leaders of tomorrow.
-These signature events and programs have allowed the WSL to consistently stand as the largest contributor for the Austin Symphony Orchestra – the oldest continuously performing symphony orchestra in Texas, now in its 106th season.
+The WSL’s programs and opportunities for community involvement extend far beyond the Jewel Ball.
+Looking forward to another inspiring year, the Austin Symphony Orchestra Youth Leadership Council will provide Austin-area high school students with the training and inspiration to become the civic and philanthropic leaders of tomorrow.
+In addition, preparations are already underway for our nationally-recognized, award-winning Red Haute Valentine’s Party and Children’s Style Show, taking place in February.
+These signature events and programs allow the WSL to consistently stand as the largest contributor for the Austin Symphony Orchestra – the oldest continuously performing symphony orchestra in Texas, now in its 107th season.

-In addition to these events, we will be providing crucial volunteer support for a variety of programs that assist the ASO, its musicians, and its educational mission.
-Such programs as Children’s Day Art Park, the Halloween Concerts, and the Young People’s Concert Series are facilitated by the WSL’s volunteer presence, and our financial support allows the ASO to continue its in-school educational programs for children of all ages.
-WSL members themselves are also active in the schools through Simon Símon, our award-winning, bilingual music education program for elementary-aged students.
-The Sarah and Ernest Butler Pops Concerts are a beloved Austin tradition, made festive and more memorable by the efforts of WSL volunteers.
-And nowhere is our personal support for the talented musicians of the ASO more celebrated than in our monthly dinners brought and served by members of the WSL.
+This year, we will also provide crucial volunteer support for a variety of programs assisting the ASO, its musicians, and its educational mission.
+Programs such as Children’s Day Art Park, the Halloween Concerts, and the Young People’s Concert Series are facilitated by the WSL’s volunteer presence, and our financial support allows the ASO to continue its in-school educational programs for children of all ages.
+WSL members will visit Central Texas schools through Simon Símonitas, our award-winning, bilingual music education program for elementary-aged students.
+We will also participate in the Sarah and Ernest Butler Pops Concerts, a beloved Austin tradition made festive and more memorable by the efforts of WSL volunteers.
+Finally, our gratitude for the ASO’s wonderful musicians is at the heart of one of our most treasured programs: WSL members providing and serving supper at the Masterworks Series dress rehearsals.